10/24/2020 @ 8:50 am 2020 American Tobacco Trail 10-Miler and 4-Miler 10-mile and 4-mile Apex, NC

 Apex, NC 27502

 The American Tobacco Trail 10 Miler was created in 2007 to raise awareness of and support for the growing trail system throughout the Triangle.
-It has been designated as the RRCA North Carolina State Championship 10 Mile Event each year from 2008 to 2016, in 2017 as the RRCA Southern Region 10-Mile Championship, and again as the state championship in 2018.
+It has been designated as the RRCA North Carolina State Championship 10 Mile Event each year from 2008 to 2016, in 2017 as the RRCA Southern Region 10-Mile Championship, and again as the state championship in 2018 and 2019.

 Held in the early fall, the race is a perfect distance for those tapering for a fall marathon or those trying out a new race distance.
 Proceeds from these races will help American Tobacco Trail development and maintenance through Triangle Rails to Trails Conservancy.
 Do not miss this rare opportunity to race on one of the finest, most beautiful courses in the Triangle!